Those who owned a Nintendo GameCube console when it was at its prime can testify to the excellence of the console.

 Running Drastic DS games is just like that of any other emulator.
 Navigate to the folder where the game is saved to, and launch the game.

-What I love most about Drastic DS emulator is that you can connect a game controller to the emulator, if you feel the buttons are too hard to touch, on the screen.
+What I love most about the Drastic DS emulator is that you can conn1ect a game controller to the emulator, if you feel the buttons are too hard to touch, on the screen.

 If you’re on the lookout for an emulator that is capable of running Nintendo 64 games, just like Nintendo GameCube games, MegaN64 is the way to go.